 What is crucial to understand for people who want to make a real estate investment in Medellin, is that because the COP depreciates over time, it is hard to make substantial capital gains in USD terms.
 The play in Medellin is:

 1. The absolute value you pay.
-The average price per square meter in Medellin currently stands at 5 million COP, which is roughly $1,200 per m2 ($112 per ft2).
-This is an incredible price for such an increasingly world-class destination.
+The average price per square meter in Medellin currently stands at around 6 million COP, which is roughly $1,400 per m2 ($130 per ft2).
+This is an attractive price for such an increasingly world-class destination.
 Smaller units (below 80m2) command a premium; higher end neighborhoods such as Laureles and Poblado also.

 2. The high rental yields / capitalization rates that can be obtained in some segments of the market.